 Design and Features

-The EOS 5D Mark IV looks identical to its predecessor, the Mark III.
+The Canon EOS 5D Mark IV looks identical to its predecessor, the Mark III.
 It has a whole-black body (5.9 x 4.6 x 3 inches) with a faux-leather texture surface and a good grip.
-It is a big and heavy camera, but, for a full-frame camera, it is actually very comfortable in hands with a well-balanced feel – even with the attached test lens, the rather long Canon EF 24-105mm f/4 IS II USM stabilized zoom.
+It is a big and heavy camera, but for a full-frame camera, it is actually very comfortable in the hands with a well-balanced feel – even with the attached test lens, the rather long Canon EF 24-105mm f/4 IS II USM stabilized zoom.
 If you need to upgrade from the entry-level Rebel series you’ll clearly notice the size difference.

 Considering the weight, the Mark IV is a little lighter than the Mark III, at 31.4 ounces versus 33.5, respectively.
 Certainly, body weight is a problematic point after a heavy lens is attached, but you can keep things light when using a compact prime lens.